 Defining a Fact Relationship

-Within Microsoft SQL Server 2005 Analysis Services (SSAS), you can determine whether to duplicate the fact dimension data in a MOLAP dimension structure for increased query performance, or whether to define the fact dimension as a ROLAP dimension to save storage space at the expense of query performance.
+Within Analysis Services, you can determine whether to duplicate the fact dimension data in a MOLAP dimension structure for increased query performance, or whether to define the fact dimension as a ROLAP dimension to save storage space at the expense of query performance.
 When you store a dimension with the MOLAP storage mode, all the dimension members are stored in the instance of Analysis Services in a highly compressed MOLAP structure, in addition to being stored in the measure group's partitions.
-When you store a dimension with the ROLAP storage mode, only the dimension definition is stored in the MOLAP structure—the dimension members themselves are queried from the underlying relational fact table at query time.
+When you store a dimension with the ROLAP storage mode, only the dimension definition is stored in the MOLAP structure-the dimension members themselves are queried from the underlying relational fact table at query time.
 You decide the appropriate storage mode based on how frequently the fact dimension is queried, the number of rows returned by a typical query, the performance of the query, and the processing cost.
 Defining a dimension as ROLAP does not require that all cubes that use the dimension also be stored with the ROLAP storage mode.
-This is different from SQL Server 2000 Analysis Services.
+The storage mode for each dimension can be configured independently.

 When you define a fact dimension, you can define the relationship between the fact dimension and the measure group as a fact relationship.
 The following constraints apply to fact relationships:

 The granularity attribute must be the key column for the dimension, which creates a one-to-one relationship between the dimension and the facts in the fact table.

 A dimension can have a fact relationship with only a single measure group.